dotnet/linker/docs/error-codes.md

 - All overrides of a virtual method including the base method must either have or not have the RequiresUnreferencedCodeAttribute.

-#### `IL2047`: DynamicallyAccessedMemberTypes in DynamicallyAccessedMembersAttribute on <member> don't match overridden <base member>.
-All overriden members must have the same DynamicallyAccessedMembersAttribute usage.
+#### `IL2047`: DynamicallyAccessedMemberTypes in 'DynamicallyAccessedMembersAttribute' on <member> don't match overridden <base member>.
+All overriden members must have the same 'DynamicallyAccessedMembersAttribute' usage.

 - All overrides of a virtual method including the base method must have the same DynamicallyAccessedMemberAttribute usage on all it's components (return value, parameters and generic parameters).